Decent intersection and Tor-rigidity for modules over local hypersurfaces: Hypersurfaces with isolated singularity

 \begin{proof} It suffices to assume that $M,N$ are cyclic prime modules, let's say $M=R/P,N=R/Q$.
-Then by the previous theorems we only need to worry if both of them have dimension at least $2$.
-In the first case, they must be $R$ (note that since $R$ is normal and local, it is a domain), thus $\theta^R$ certainly vanishes.
-In the second case, assume that $\dim R/P=2$ (otherwise $R/P$ would be $R$).
+Then by the previous Theorems we only need to worry if both of them have dimension at least $2$.
+If $\dim R=2$, they must both be $R$ (note that since $R$ is normal and local, it is a domain), thus $\theta^R$ certainly vanishes.
+If $\dim R=3$, assume that $\dim R/P=2$ (otherwise $R/P$ would be $R$).
 We can then complete $R$ without loss of generality.
 Then part (3) of \ref{factschow} shows that in $G(R)$, $[R/P]$ is equal to a formal sum of cyclic primes of dimension $\leq 1$, forcing $\theta^R(R/P,R/Q)$ to be $0$.
 Finally, if $\dim R=4$ and $R$ contains a field we can apply \ref{moving} and assume $\dim R/P + \dim R/Q \geq 5$.
 Then one of the primes, say $P$ is height $1$ (if the minimal height is $0$ the assertion is trivial).
 We will be done if we can show that $\CH^1(R)=0$.
-But by the Grothendieck-Lefschetz theorem, the Picard group of $X = \Spec(R)-{m}$ is $0$.
-Since $X$ is regular, the Picard group of $X$ is the same as the $\CH^1(X)= \CH^1(R)$. \end{proof}
+But by the Grothendieck-Lefschetz Theorem, the Picard group of $X = \Spec(R)-\{m\}$ is $0$.
+Since $X$ is regular, the Picard group of $X$ is the same as $\CH^1(X)= \CH^1(R)$. \end{proof}